 2011: This year marks the 40th anniversary of The Jacob Burns Community Legal Clinics.

-The law school has changed since its early days as a tiny, homogenous institution offering a sprinkling of classes at the site of the old Trinity Church.
+The law school has changed since its early days as a small, homogenous institution offering a few classes at the site of the old Trinity Church.
 Today, GW Law constitutes one of the largest, most renowned, and diverse members of the legal academy.